Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 - Commit the `.gitignore` file.

     ```shell
+    git add .\.gitignore
-    git commit -a -m "Add .gitignore"
+    git commit -m "Add .gitignore"
     ```

-### 2. Create the backend API project (Web API)

-- Use the `code` command to launch Visual Studio Code from that directory as shown:
+#### Set-Variables & Variables Script

+- In the `TasksTracker.ContainerApps` root create a new file called `Set-Variables.ps1`.

+- Copy the [Set-Variables.ps1 script](../../aca/13-appendix/03-variables.md){target=_blank} into the newly-created `Set-Variables.ps1` file and save it.

+- Perform an initial commit of the `Set-Variables.ps1` file.

     ```shell

-    code .
+    git add .\Set-Variables.ps1
+    git commit -m "Initialize Set-Variables.ps1"
     ```

+- Execute the script.
+You will do this repeatedly throughout the modules.
+The output of the script will inform you how many variables are written out.
+Since we have not set any yet, it will be `0`.

+    ```shell
+    .\Set-Variables.ps1
+    ```

+- Perform an initial commit of the variables file.

+    ```shell
+    git add .\Variables.ps1
+    git commit -m "Initialize Variables.ps1"
+    ```

+### 2. Create the backend API project (Web API)

-- From VS Code Terminal tab, open developer command prompt or PowerShell terminal in the project folder `TasksTracker.ContainerApps` and execute `dotnet --info`.
+- In the terminal execute `dotnet --info`.
 Take note of the intalled .NET SDK versions.

 - Inside the `TasksTracker.ContainerApps` project folder create a new file and set the .NET SDK version from the above command: